Professor Peter Saville

 BA (Hons), MPhil, PhD, HonDrSc, HonFBPsS, C.Psychol, FBPsS, CSci, AcademicFCIPD, FInstSM, FRSA, FIoD

 Peter Saville is arguably the best known, most successful and highly acclaimed Psychologist within the Business Psychology Profession.
-The British Psychological Society (BPS) have stated, “Peter Saville established Britain as a centre for Psychometric testing and is responsible for cementing the notion of fair and objective assessment in Human Resources across the world.
+The British Psychological Society (BPS) states, “Peter Saville established Britain as a centre for psychometric testing and is responsible for cementing fair and objective assessment in Human Resources across the world.
 As a skilled psychometrician and visionary leader, Peter Saville has made a significant impact on professional psychology in the UK and beyond.
-The widespread use of his tests by major companies and public bodies is testament to the influence of Peter Saville’s remarkable ideas.”
+The widespread use of his tests by major companies and public bodies is testament to his remarkable ideas.”

-Peter’s interests include soccer, rugby, squash, cricket, tennis, golf and watching his eight-year-old twins, Jack and Faye, playing sport.
-He enjoys military history and music ranging from Puccini to Pink Floyd, Blues and Soul, particularly Ray Charles.
+Peter’s interests include a wide range of sports and watching his young twins, Jack and Faye, playing rugby, squash, tennis and lacrosse.
+He enjoys military history and music ranging from Pink Floyd, Blues and Soul, particularly Ray Charles.
+His memoirs ‘Testing Times: Psychologist at Work’ will be published in 2020.